michaelwillis/tchimera-drum-kit/README.md

-# Tchimera Kit
+# Tchimera Drum Kit

 This is a virtual drum kit in SFZ format using samples recorded by Vincent "[Tchackpoum](http://tchackpoum.fr/)" Sermone.
-The MIDI mappings are set up with the intention of working for many popular e-drumkits (Alesis, Roland, Simmons, et. al.) without having to futz about with MIDI note numbers.
+The MIDI mappings are set up with the intention of working for many popular e-drum kits (Alesis, Roland, Simmons, et. al.) without having to futz about with MIDI note numbers.

 The sound files include a combination of mono and stereo samples.
 All mono